tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/config-VM-GCP.md

     print("GPUs not available")

 ```
+{{% /codeblock %}}

 {{% tip %}}
-Heavy files or memory issues?
+**Working with heavy files or having memory issues?**

-Your Virtual Machine can be monitored, this will be useful specially when those tasks are memory demanding.
-Also, sometimes there are ways to manage storage better, specially for heavy files, and importing them to the virtual machine can be tricky...
+Your Virtual Machine can be monitored, this will be useful specially when the tasks you are running are memory demanding.

+Also, oftentimes you'll be working with large files in where you'll need to use the so-called "buckets" to access extra storage, and the ways to establish the connection with them might not be that intuitive...

-Luckily for you, you'll learn ways to handle these constraints in our buidling block....
+Luckily for you, you'll learn these and more useful skills in our [next building block](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/mem-storage-gcp/) on the topic!

 {{% /tip %}}

-{{% codeblock %}}

 {{% summary %}}